 The shop’s menu is evolving alongside its neighborhood locale.
-Moser visits all of her suppliers to attach stories and faces to each drink and baked good.
+Liz visits all of her suppliers to attach stories and faces to each drink and baked good.
 She even visited the recycling center (“It was this crazy Willy Wonka thing inside with all these conveyor belts.”) and compost site (“It didn’t really smell.”) that the shop uses to manage their waste sustainably.

 How do you use Ames Honey at Bob’s Java Hut?